montionugera/EDV-Laon/README.md

 - I likes geography graph map.
 Easy to see different between each state.
 After saw different in color, I want to see their numbers too.
 Mouse hover to see exact number should improve this graph.

 - Both right graphs were too hard for me to get any message.

+#### By Mr. Chatuporn

+1. When the page first loaded, it should display a graph with the final data (2013-Q4).
+It should not to start animation from the first data to the final data.
+It will take a long time to wait.

+2. The display should be divided as follows:

+a.
+Added the option to view each Quarter by selecting the drop-down (into the upper right corner of the page).

+b.
+Segment graph in the display below (1) a graph showing data from 2005-Q3 data Quarter to the Quarter is selected and (2) a graph showing the data specific Quarter.

+3. Add definition of Credit Grade (AA, A, B, C, D, E, HR and NC) and Prosper Rating (AA, A, B, C, D, E, HR and N / A) may be displayed in a small square on the graph (label description).

+4. The map graph, it should show the state name and amount of loan when hover on each state.

+5. The scale rate (colors) of the map graph should be fixed in every Quarter

+#### Summary

+##### What I think it should be improved or be fixed :

+-Graph title, to make user can clearly understand what it is and what duration that each graph include the data.

+-US map view should improve by add tooltip when the user hover mouse on it.

+-Drop down for quick navigate though quater.

+-Graph unit definitions.

+##### What I think it should not be improved or be fixed :

+1.When the page first loaded, it should display a graph with the final data (2013-Q4).
+It should not to start animation from the first data to the final data.
+It will take a long time to wait..

+I think it has already make sense to tell the story from the beginning of the data.

+2. The scale rate (colors) of the map graph should be fixed in every Quarter.

+I think this can make user can not distinguish visualization in case it has very low loan amount in some years.